Locksmith

 This results in the add-to-cart button being replaced, in cases where the customer doesn't have access.
 What is shown depends on what is added above.
 Just make sure your key conditions on the lock match the conditions that you want your customers to meet before being able to purchase.

-If you need to render a "Login to purchase" button, use the following code (the button classes may need to be edited):
+If you need to render a "Login to purchase" button, use the following code (the button classes may need to be edited).
+This button will return customers after login:

 If you need to render a passcode prompt button, use the following code (the button classes may need to be edited):